 Detecting sensitive information along with traditional message classification

-Exchange 2013 and Exchange Online present a new method of helping you manage message and attachment data when compared with traditional message classification.
+Exchange Server and Exchange Online present a new method of helping you manage message and attachment data when compared with traditional message classification.
 A key factor in the strength of a DLP solution is the ability to correctly identify confidential or sensitive content that may be unique to the organization, regulatory needs, geography, or other business needs.
-Exchange 2013 can achieve this by using a new architecture for deep content analysis coupled with detection criteria that you establish through rules in your DLP policies.
-Helping prevent data loss in Exchange 2013 relies on configuring the correct set of sensitive information rules so that they provide a high degree of protection while minimizing inappropriate mail flow disruption with false positives and negatives.
+Exchange Server can achieve this by using a new architecture for deep content analysis coupled with detection criteria that you establish through rules in your DLP policies.
+Helping prevent data loss in Exchange Server relies on configuring the correct set of sensitive information rules so that they provide a high degree of protection while minimizing inappropriate mail flow disruption with false positives and negatives.
 These types of rules, referred to throughout the DLP information as sensitive information detection, function within the framework offered by transport rules in order to enable DLP capabilities.